Showing posts with label tunica. Show all posts

 On Friday, we rode to Gulf Shores and walked along the beach, filling our shoes with sand.
 It had stormed the day before, so the Gulf was still violent, with pounding waves, and red flags were out.

-We saw the iconic PInk Poney Restaurant and watched birds feeding on fish.
-It was an overcast, very windy, and pleasant day.
+We saw the iconic Pink Pony Restaurant and watched birds feeding on fish.
+It was a very windy, overcast, and pleasant day.

 During the summer, this beach is filled with tourists' voices, but today, it is silent.